 How Stress Could be Causing Your Acne Breakouts

 Acne is an incredibly common skin condition that can affect people of all ages.
-Even though acne is so common (around 95% of people will experience it at one point in their life), it still causes huge amounts of stress for the individual, which can aggravate existing acne or even trigger new breakouts.
-Even for people who possibly haven’t experienced chronic acne – they may still find that being stressed causes a change in their skin.
+Even though acne is so common (around 95% of people in England will experience it at one point in their lives), it still causes huge amounts of stress for the individual.
+The stress of the skin condition can aggravate existing acne or even trigger new breakouts.
+People who haven’t experienced acne may still find that being stressed causes a change in their skin.
 So, let’s get into why this can happen and what you can do about it.

 Understanding the Stress Response